 This contribution is meant to explore the consequences of assuming that C-19's progenitor was a dark matter-dominated dwarf, and to identify features of this scenario that may falsify it.
 Our intention is not to deny the possibility that the C-19 stream may have indeed originated from a conventional GC (with an unconventional dynamical heating history), nor to survey the full range of possible origins for C-19, but rather to explore the possibility that the most metal-poor stellar systems to form in the early Universe might have differed systematically from the examples (GCs or UFDs) that have survived to the present day.
 Should C-19's progenitor be actually a dark matter-dominated low-surface-brightness UFD, as proposed here, this would be extremely useful for theoretical models of the origins of MPs in globular clusters, many of which assume that the high density environment of present-day GCs is critical for the existence of MPs.

 The paper is structured as follows.
-We introduce the numerical modeling of the stream in Sec.~\ref{SecModeling}, and discuss our main results in Sec.~\ref{SecResults}.
-In particular, we explore the evolution of systems modeled after three well-known GCs (NGC 2419, Pal-5 and Pal-14) placed on C-19's current orbit, and discuss if it is possible to match the properties of C-19 without leaving behind at the same time a luminous bound remnant (Sec.~\ref{sec:results_GC}).
+We introduce the numerical modelling of the stream in Sec.~\ref{SecModeling}, and discuss our main results in Sec.~\ref{SecResults}.
+In particular, we explore the evolution of systems modelled after three well-known GCs (NGC 2419, Pal-5 and Pal-14) placed on C-19's current orbit, and discuss whether it is possible to match the properties of C-19 without leaving behind at the same time a luminous bound remnant (Sec.~\ref{sec:results_GC}).
 We then explore the stripping of a cold dark matter-dominated dwarf galaxy model in Sec.~\ref{sec:results_dwarf}.
 We end with a brief summary of our main conclusions in Sec.~\ref{sec:conclusions}.